Cables & Accessories

 Product Price RangeTop StrengthKey Weakness Buy

-AxcessAbles 12U AV Equipment Rack | 19-Inch Steel Open Frame Home Studio Rack with 3” Caster Wheels | Universal Case for Studio, Server, Network Gear | 550lb Capacity | Screws, Spacer, Tool Included also consider $ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+AxcessAbles 12U AV Equipment Rack | 19-Inch Steel Open Frame Home Studio Rack with 3” Caster Wheels | Universal Case for Studio, Server, Network Gear | 550lb Capacity | Screws, Spacer, Tool Included also consider $ Purpose-built accessory designed for home theater integration and signal integrity Compatibility depends on specific equipment — verify connector and format support before purchase Buy on Amazon

 What to Look For in an AV Equipment Rack

-Open Frame vs. Enclosed Enclosure
+Open Frame vs. Enclosed Cabinet

 Top Picks